tjohnston-softdev/rsi-facebook-reach/readme.md

 ---

 ### Content Optimization
 When expanding the reach of a Facebook page, a good starting point would be posting content optimized to generate attention and reactions.
-I do not mean that this should be done artificially or that we should inflate numbers for the sake of it.
-I am referring to organic optimization.
+This does not mean inflating numbers in an artificial way.
+This refers to organic optimization.
 As people skim down their news feed, your content has to capture the user’s attention so that they stop and read.
 The promise of the content and what is being delivered should inspire and motivate people to react to, engage and share it.

 >You should never publish content just for the sake of updating your Timeline — this applies to any social network, not only Facebook.
 Instead you should focus on creating content that fulfils your business objectives.
 The updates you post need to add value in some way, whether they’re educational, entertaining or conversational.
 >
 > \-Praneeta (Digible)

-The Facebook news feed is seldom an exhaustive list of the recent content shared by those you are connected to.
+The Facebook news feed is rarely an exhaustive list of the recent content shared by those you are connected to.
 Rather, the posts that you will see upon refreshing the homepage are prioritized in such a way to maximize your potential engagement.
-Trying to describe this system in detail would warrant a report of its own and even here, there is no way to list all of the possible factors.
+Trying to describe this system in detail would be a massive project in itself and even then, there is no way to list all of the possible factors.

 Some of the most important factors include: